Backup Chain and Retention Policy

 For backups of Nutanix AHV VMs, AHV Backup Proxy implements the forever forward incremental and forward incremental backup method.
-For details on backup methods, see the Backup Methods section of the Veeam Backup & Replication User Guide.
-Note that for forward incremental backup chains, you can create only active full backups.
-Synthetic full backups are not supported for AHV VM backups.
+For more information on backup methods, see the Backup Methods section of the Veeam Backup & Replication User Guide.

 Backup jobs and backup files created by AHV Backup Proxy are visible in the Veeam Backup & Replication console.
 However, some of the Veeam Backup & Replication functionality is not available for backups of Nutanix AHV VMs.
-For details, see Backup Job Limitations.
+For more information, see Backup Job Limitations.

 If you want to create application-consistent backups of AHV VMs, follow the guidelines of Nutanix.
-For details, see the Application-Consistent Snapshot Guidelines section of the Prism Web Console Guide.
+For more information, see the Application-Consistent Snapshot Guidelines section of the Prism Web Console Guide.

 When AHV Backup Proxy performs incremental backup, it needs to know what data blocks have changed since the previous job session.
 To get the list of changed data blocks, AHV Backup Proxy uses the Nutanix AHV changed block tracking mechanism (CBT).
 CBT increases the speed and efficiency of incremental backups.